Foreign exchange bots – Scam or do these forex bots actually work?

 The commands that bots execute depend on their technical analysis tools, but good programmers make use of backtesting to get optimal results.
 While programmers can automate this process, it would require making certain tweaks so as to improve performance in areas like placing stop-loss orders and maximum drawdowns.

 What types of foreign exchange bots are there?

 The use of foreign exchange robots for automated trading can vary depending on specific requirements.
 If you’re considering using a computer program to help simplify your trading woes, details of your options are as follows:

 - Fully automated.
 This kind of trading is in line with black-box or algorithmic trading.
 Here, a computer-based algorithm works on facets like price, quantity and timing, and then initiates the trade automatically.
 As a user, you can make some changes to the program’s technical parameters, but the program controls all other aspects.

 - Signal-based.
-There is an absence of completely automation in this process.
+There is an absence of complete automation in this process.
 A computer program draws a user’s attention to potential trades or signals, and the user then manually executes the trades using the services of a broker.
 So, while the program generates leads, the implementation is up to human traders.

 If you’re considering investing in a foreign exchange robot or more, consider the following.

 - Profitability.
 An easy way to compare foreign exchange robots is to take a look at their profitability over a period of time.
 This would involve comparing month to month as well as year to year results.
-Some comparison charts give you detailed break up of aspects like leverage, drawdown and total pips.
+Some comparison charts give you a detailed break up of aspects like leverage, drawdown and total pips.